 The success of our company depends on our ability to successfully commercialize our only product, VASCEPA (icosapent ethyl) capsules, in major markets globally.
 In recent years and currently, much of our financial results and revenue has been dependent on our ability to execute our development and commercial strategy for VASCEPA in the United States.
-Generic version of VASCEPA launched in the United States in November 2020, June 2021 and January 2022.
+Generic versions of VASCEPA launched in the United States in November 2020, June 2021 and January 2022.
 We expect that VASCEPA could face more competition from generic companies in the United States in the near term in light of the patent litigation rulings against us, applicable only in this territory.
 Increasing sales of generic versions of VASCEPA could continue to have a material and adverse impact on our revenues and results of operations in the United States.
-We implemented a Go-to-Market strategy in an effort to optimize provider engagement and drive demand of VASCEPA in the United States by shifting reliance on sales force interactions with healthcare professionals to providing managed care and prescription access through an omnichannel platform, and, in connection with this initiative, we reduced our U.S. field force to approximately 300 sales representatives.
-Although we believe this initiative will provide greater access to VASCEPA and ultimately result in an improved expense structure, such efforts are costly to implement, could impact employee morale and make hiring and retaining talented personnel more challenging, and may not result in all or any of the benefits we anticipate.
+In June 2022, we implemented a cost and organizational restructuring plan, which included a further reduction to our U.S. commercial team from approximately 300 sales representatives to approximately 75 sales representatives.
+Although we believe this will result in an improved expense structure, such efforts could impact employee morale and make hiring and retaining talented personnel more challenging, may not result in all or any of the cost-savings or other benefits we anticipate and are costly to implement.

 We continue our development efforts to support commercialization of VASCEPA in major markets outside the United States.
 In March 2021 we announced that the European Commission, or the EC, approved the marketing authorization application for icosapent ethyl, under the brand name VAZKEPA, hereafter along with VASCEPA, collectively referred to as VASCEPA, to reduce the risk of cardiovascular events in high-risk, statin-treated adult patients who have elevated triglycerides (≥150 mg/dL) and either established cardiovascular disease or diabetes and at least one additional cardiovascular risk factor.
-In September 2021, we launched VAZKEPA in Germany, representing our first European launch, In March 2022, we received national reimbursement for VAZKEPA in Sweden, representing our first national reimbursement in a European country.
+In September 2021, we launched VAZKEPA in Germany, representing our first European launch.
 We are in the process of obtaining further pricing and reimbursement approvals for VAZKEPA in relevant jurisdictions in Europe.
 This process is conducted on a country-by-country basis and is time-consuming and complex.
-On March 25, 2022, Amarin received its first national reimbursement in a European country with official confirmation that the Swedish Dental and Pharmaceutical Benefits Agency (TLV) approved VAZKEPA for national reimbursement in Sweden.
-We may not be successful in obtaining such approvals in a timely manner with acceptable terms, or in additional countries.
+On March 25, 2022, Amarin received its first national reimbursement in a European country with official confirmation that the Swedish Dental and Pharmaceutical Benefits Agency, or TLV, approved VAZKEPA for national reimbursement in Sweden.
+On July 13, 2022 the UK's National Institute for Health and Care Excellence, or NICE, announced final guidance for reimbursement for VAZKEPA® and use across the National Health Service, or NHS, in England and Wales to reduce the risk of CV events in adult statin-treated patients at high cardiovascular risk who have elevated triglycerides (≥150 mg/dL [≥ 1.7 mmol/L]), LDL-C levels >1.04 mmol/L (and ≤ 2.60 mmol/L) and established cardiovascular disease.
+In June 2022 HLS Therapeutics Inc., or HLS, entered into Product Listing Agreements with New Brunswick, Northwest Territories and the non-insurance health benefits, for the listing and public reimbursement of VASCEPA on their respective Public Prescription Drug Insurance Plans.
+We may not be successful in obtaining additional approvals in a timely manner with acceptable terms, or in additional countries.